 To use the information in this guide, familiarize yourself with the following concepts.

 - SSO (single sign-on) common protocols and terminology.
-For the SAML protocol, know terminology such as XML, attributes, and nameIDFormat.
+For the SAML protocol, understand terminology such as XML, attributes, and nameIDFormat.
 For the OpenID Connect protocol, know terminology such as token, claims, JWT, and OAuth 2.

 - Multi-factor authentication implementations for Kerberos, RSA SecurID, certificate-based authentication.